Schmytzi/ldpred-prs-manual/prs_manual.md

 Please see [`coord.slurm`](coord.slurm) for the appropriate script.
 Before submitting a job you *must* adjust parameter `N`, which is the number of individuals in your GWAS.

+*Note:* If the coordination fails and you want to restart it, remove the file `coordination/coordination.coord` first.
+Otherwise the job will fail, again.

 ## Estimating SNP weights
 After the coordination is done, you can estimate SNP weights.
 Please see [`estimate_weights.slurm`](estimate_weights.slurm) for a template.